 Services And Fees

-Keep track of the smaller services and fee items.
+Keep track of the more minor services and fee items.
 These more modest monthly recurring fees add up by the end of the year.
-If they are charges that facilitate your real estate business, chances are they are a deductible expense.
+If they are charges that facilitate your real estate business, chances are they are deductible expenses.

 - Business Bank Fees